fjoppe/ThreeIsACrowdActorBased/README.md

 Goal of this project is not only to implement a waiting room system.
 Another goal is to experiment with design patterns, in order to learn more about Akka.Net.

+Please refer to "BuildAndRun.md" for build and run instructions.